paul-green-stone/bookScrape/README.md

-# bookScrape
+# bookScrape 🕷️📚

-Simple Web Scraper in Perl for Obtaining Books
+Simple Web Scraper in Perl for 🔭 Obtaining Books from https://ast.ru/series/luchshaya-mirovaya-klassika-1241886/